czbiohub-sf/cerebra/paper/paper.md

 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet chunks of input at the same time.

 If working with cancer samples, the user has the option to limit the reported variants to those also found in Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) database [@ncbi; @cosmic].
-While certainly not exhaustive, this databases contains an extensive list of known human variants.
+While certainly not exhaustive, this database contains an extensive list of known human variants.
-This option is designed to limit the search space to known human variants and (potentially) clinically actionable targets.
+This option is designed to limit the search space to known and potentially clinically actionable targets.

 The output of `germline-filter` is a set of trimmed-down VCF files, which will be used for the next two steps.
 If you do not have access to "control" tissue then proceed directly to `count-variants` or `find-peptide-variants`.